 - 7.1 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
 Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee.
-"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process. - 7.2 The overall Annual Internal Audit Opinion for 2022-23 from the Chief Internal Auditor of SIAP was "reasonable". - 7.3 There were no Internal Audit reviews relating to 2022-23 that gave an opinion of no assurance. - 7.4 Internal Audit reviews resulting in substantial assurance opinions during the 2022-23 year are detailed below. - SSP Cyber Security Protective Monitoring 2022/23 (Joint) - SSP Project and Programme Management 2022/23 (Joint) - SSP III Health Retirements 2022/23 (Joint) - SSP Strategic Financial Planning and Budgeting (Revenue) 2022/23 (Joint) - 7.5 Internal Audit reviews resulting in reasonable assurance opinions during the 2022-23 year are detailed below. - Surrey OPCC Decision Making and Accountability 2022/23 - SSP Contract Management (Revenue) 2022/23 (Joint)
+"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process.

+- 7.2 The overall Annual Internal Audit Opinion for 2023-24 from the Chief Internal Auditor of SIAP was "reasonable".

+- 7.3 There were no Internal Audit reviews relating to 2023-24 that gave an opinion of no assurance.

+- 7.4 Internal Audit reviews resulting in substantial assurance opinions during the 2023-24 year are detailed below.

+- None as of 18 May 2024

+- 7.5 Internal Audit reviews resulting in reasonable assurance opinions during the 2023-24 year are detailed below.

+- SSP Forensic Collision Investigation Unit ISO Accreditation 2023/24

+- SSP Health and Safety 2023/24

+- SSP PEQF protected Learning 2023/24

+- Victim Code Compliance 2023/24

+- Surrey Road Safe Partnership 2023/24

+- Payroll 2023/24

+- 7.6 In 2023-24, 7 Internal Audit reports were given an opinion of limited assurance for which the Force has been working with SIAP to ensure recommendations are addressed as far as possible and as quickly as possible.

+- SSP Leavers Process 2023/24

+- SSP Occupational Health Recharging 2023/24

+- SSP Vehicle Recovery Process 2023/24

+- SSP Business Continuity (SAP/ Oracle) 2023/24